helmuthdu/automate-frontend-workflow/README.md

 ### Git setup

-Create a new repository in [GitHub](https://github.com), open the terminal inside the project, initialize git, add a commit and a remote, then push the changes:
+Create a new repository in [GitHub](https://github.com), open the terminal inside the project, initialize git, add a commit and a remote, then push the changes.

-> Replace the `$GITHUB_USER` and the `$REPO_NAME` variables with your [GitHub](https://github.com) user and repository name.

 ```shell
 git init